- Overview

 -

-Data indicates that a sharp drop-off in conversion occurs when you ask more than 20 questions.
+Data shows a sharp drop in conversion when you ask more than 20 questions.

 -